A new scenario for magnetar formation: Tayler-Spruit dynamo in a proto-neutron star spun up by fallback: Results

-The different vertical lines in Fig.~\ref{fig:diff_mass} shows that the above phases occur at different times for different accreted masses.
-To better quantify the dependence to this parameter, we derive analytical estimates of the corresponding characteristic timescales $\tau_{\rm shear}$, $\tau_{\rm TI}$ and $\tau_{\rm dyn}$ (see Fig.~\ref{fig:typical_case}).
-First, the shearing phase begins when the fallback matter starts to be accreted on the PNS surface and finishes when the azimuthal magnetic field $B_{\phi}$ is strong enough to make the Tayler instability grow as fast as $B_{\phi}$, i.e. when the growth rate of the instability (Eq.~\ref{eq:growth_TI}) equalizes the winding rate (Eq.~\ref{eq:shear}).
+The different vertical lines in Fig.~\ref{fig:diff_mass} show that the above phases occur at different times for different accreted masses.
+To better quantify the dependence on this parameter, we derive analytical estimates of the corresponding characteristic timescales $\tau_{\rm shear}$, $\tau_{\rm TI}$, and $\tau_{\rm dyn}$ (see Fig.~\ref{fig:typical_case}).
+First, the shearing phase begins when the fallback matter starts to be accreted on the PNS surface and finishes when the azimuthal magnetic field $B_{\phi}$ is strong enough to make the Tayler instability grow as fast as $B_{\phi}$, that is when the growth rate of the instability (Eq.~\ref{eq:growth_TI}) is equal to the winding rate (Eq.~\ref{eq:shear}).
 Thus, the Alfvén frequency associated with the intensity of the azimuthal magnetic field at the end of this phase is